compu-tech-academy/compu-tech-academy.github.io/trainning-index.md

 ## Comming Soon

-**Watch out!** We are adding javascript to our frontend technology to breath life into your frontend development.
+**Watch out!** We are adding cloud computing to our stack of technology to attenuate hardware investment and make u in phase with state-of-the-art technology.
 {: .notice}